 Low sodium tacos are possible – and delicious.
 The secret is finding salt-free taco shells and using only a portion of a low sodium taco seasoning package.
-I found no salt tacos at Dollar Tree.
+I found no salt taco shells at Dollar Tree.

 Low Sodium Tacos

 I love tacos.
 They’re tasty, easy to make, and filling.
 But the sodium in the typical taco recipe is astronomical.